davidsayre/bfsurveyfile/docs/readme.txt

 Config:
 	AllowedExtensions[] - 3 and 4 letter file extensions (.jpg, .png, .tiff) MaxFileSize - byte count to limit file upload

+Troubleshooting:
+	If the bfsurvey extension loads before the ezsurvey extension the 'file' may not appear becuase the array is reset.
+	fix:
+		edit ezsurvey/settings/ezsurvey.ini.append.php and comment out the ExtensionDirectories[] init [QuestionTypeSettings]
+		# Comment out to allow append from other extensions
+		#ExtensionDirectories[]